jorgecardleitao/private-jets/README.md

 # Danish private flights
-This repository contains a small application that generates a text based summary of private jet's flight information targetted to a Danish audience.
+This repository contains a CLI application that generates a text based summary of private jet's flight information targetted to a Danish audience.

 ## How to use